mmtk/mmtk-core/docs/tutorial/Tutorial.md

     fatal runtime error: failed to initiate panic, error 5 Aborted (core dumped)
     ```
-4. Try run your build with `SemiSpace`. lusearch should now
+4. Try running your build with `SemiSpace`. lusearch should now
 pass, as garbage will be collected, and the smaller benchmarks should run the
 same as they did while using NoGC.
     ```